WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/Horizontal Alignment.md

 Item | Description
 -----|------------
+Name | Name of the alignment (e.g. L-Line) .
+The name is used to identify the alignment in plan and section views.
 Initial Direction | Enter the direction of the alignment as a bearing in the direction of increasing station.
 For alignments with horizontal curves, enter the back tangent of the first curve.
 Horizontal Curves | Add a row to the table for each horizontal curve in the alignment.
 [Add] | Add a horizontal curve